thien/specialk/logs.md

+## 6/18

+- built data cleaning mechanism for global voices dataset.
+- created bash script to download the global voices dataset, and deal with cleaning it.

 ## 6/17

 - Finished rerunning the models to verify source code integrity for the style transfer through back translation method.
 It does seem to work but as mentioned earlier, there isn't a copy of the original machine translation dataset they used.
 They only provided a pre-trained model.
 This might be because it took them forever to train.